elmtree-askmo/cloudcannon-app/content/learn/sociology/why-is-community-important-for-achieving-future-aspirations.md

 url: /learn/sociology/questions/why-is-community-important-for-achieving-future-aspirations
 score: -1.0
 related_article1:
-    id: 95670
+    id: 95682
     title: >-
-        What role does reassurance play in helping individuals achieve their goals?
+        How can support systems be established to assist individuals in achieving their aspirations?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-reassurance-play-in-helping-individuals-achieve-their-goals
+    url: /learn/psychology/questions/how-can-support-systems-be-established-to-assist-individuals-in-achieving-their-aspirations
 related_article2:
-    id: 95677
+    id: 95662
     title: >-
-        What are the key elements that contribute to a strong sense of community?
+        What are some common personal goals people aspire to achieve in the future?
-    subject: Sociology
+    subject: Psychology
-    url: /learn/sociology/questions/what-are-the-key-elements-that-contribute-to-a-strong-sense-of-community
+    url: /learn/psychology/questions/what-are-some-common-personal-goals-people-aspire-to-achieve-in-the-future
 related_article3:
-    id: 95676
+    id: 95667
     title: >-
-        How can collective gratitude strengthen community bonds?
+        What strategies can be employed to build togetherness within a community?
     subject: Sociology
-    url: /learn/sociology/questions/how-can-collective-gratitude-strengthen-community-bonds
+    url: /learn/sociology/questions/what-strategies-can-be-employed-to-build-togetherness-within-a-community
 related_article4:
-    id: 95667
+    id: 95676
     title: >-
-        What strategies can be employed to build togetherness within a community?
+        How can collective gratitude strengthen community bonds?
     subject: Sociology
-    url: /learn/sociology/questions/what-strategies-can-be-employed-to-build-togetherness-within-a-community
+    url: /learn/sociology/questions/how-can-collective-gratitude-strengthen-community-bonds
 related_article5:
-    id: 95673
+    id: 95669
     title: >-
-        What methods can be used to involve an audience in discussions about future aspirations?
+        How can individuals and communities effectively address these challenges?
-    subject: Education Studies
+    subject: Sociology
-    url: /learn/education-studies/questions/what-methods-can-be-used-to-involve-an-audience-in-discussions-about-future-aspirations
+    url: /learn/sociology/questions/how-can-individuals-and-communities-effectively-address-these-challenges
 ---

 &nbsp;